maverickcasanova/book/README.md

-# The Little Book of Rust Books
+# The Little Book of Rust Book

 A catalogue of Rust mdbooks.